 - Large district heating network, in Serbia.

-- New urban development, in Denmark.
+- Demonstration activities in Denmark.

 - Operational district heating, in Estonia.